cmu-delphi/covidcast-pnas/README.md

 # COVIDcast PNAS text and code

-Source code for Delphi's PNAS papers on our COVIDcast effort.
+Source code for Delphi's PNAS papers on our COVIDcast effort, published in the special issue "Beyond Cases and Deaths: The Benefit of Auxiliary Data Streams In Tracking the COVID-19 Pandemic".
 Each directory contains the text, figures, and code used to produce each paper:

 * **forecast:** Text and code for "Can Auxiliary Indicators Improve COVID-19 Forecasting and Hotspot Prediction?", by Daniel J. McDonald, Jacob Bien, Alden